HeartsBRL/hearts_navigation/README.md

 https://user-images.githubusercontent.com/50763982/153261818-c895b328-a9f2-4d08-929c-b52ebf2af39c.mp4

 In both of the cases the camera was moved and kept stationary to analyse behaviour of the system in dynamic as well as stationary state.

+To specify the results, CPU was almost 100% optimized through out the run (all the 4 cores) and there are fluctuations in GPU usage.
+For this project, we are using cuda optimized opencv4 which comes with jetpack 4.5.
+RTAB MAP and realsense sdk ROS wrapper which are two of the most image processing focused packages in this whole system.
+They utilize this version of opencv to process information.
+This is one of the reason we are getting better reasons as compared to pi.
+Furthermore, this also explains fluctuations in GPU usage.